dynobase-icon

 When To Use DynamoDB Scan

-But sometimes using scans is inevitable, you only need to use them sparingly and with knowledge of the consequences.
-Here are use-cases by scans might make sense:
+But sometimes using scans is inevitable; you only need to use them sparingly and with knowledge of the consequences.
+Here are use-cases where scans might make sense:

-• Scan operation can be also used on secondary index, especially if we're dealing with sparse index.
-In this case, scan will return only items that have an attribute which is indexed by the selected index, e.g. deleted entities.
+• Scan operation can also be used on a secondary index, especially if we're dealing with a sparse index.
+In this case, the scan will return only items that have an attribute which is indexed by the selected index, e.g., deleted entities.

 Restricting usage of DynamoDB Scans using AWS IAM

-If you don't want to rely on "good will" and want to codify the best practices instead, you can restrict usage of Scans at all for all users in your organization/AWS account using following IAM policy:
+If you don't want to rely on "good will" and want to codify the best practices instead, you can restrict the usage of Scans for all users in your organization/AWS account using the following IAM policy:

 DynamoDB Scan Examples